cysouw/diathesis/text/c02_structure.md

 The situation with object diatheses is reversed from the previously discussed subject diatheses.
 With object diatheses, isolated diatheses are much more widespread and they occur with a wide variety of role-remappings, see [@fig:objectdiatheses].
 In contrast, chained object diatheses are less widespread and can mostly be analysed as a combination of multiple isolated diatheses.

 The top right diatheses in [@fig:objectdiatheses] are demotions, while the bottom left ones are promotions.
 The bottom right of the figure is left completely empty because these remappings are not diatheses anymore, but simply optional marking.
 There is a strong tendency for object demotions in German to be either unmarked, or marked by reflexive pronouns, while the object promotions are typically marked by preverbs or resultative preverbials.
 The exception to this generalisation are the so-called locative and delocative diatheses.
 With those, promotions (locatives) are formally unmarked, while demotions (delocatives) are typically marked by preverbs or resultative preverbials.
-I have currently no explanation for this rather clear markedness pattern.
+I have currently no explanation for this rather clear reversal of the markedness pattern.

 ![Names for isolated remappings without involvement of the subject](figures/objectdiatheses){#fig:objectdiatheses}